7 Home Improvement Projects That Improve Privacy

 by Jane Brown on Dec 29, 2016

 If you’re building or renovating a home, there are a lot of things to consider.
-You’ve probably spent countless hours choosing materials, color schemes, flooring, landscaping and a number of other design elements.
+You’ve probably spent countless hours choosing materials, color schemes, flooring, landscaping, and many other design elements.
 But there’s one important aspect that you may be missing – home security.

-In 2014 alone, 10.4 households were victimized.
+In 2019 alone, 3.7 Million households were victimized.
 Home security not only protects your safety it also protects your privacy.
 In a connected world where thieves steal information through virtual means and a peeping tom video could end up going viral online, every penny you invest in privacy pays off.
 Now is the perfect time to incorporate home security into the design so that it’s seamlessly integrated and your family feels safer from day one.

 Home Security System